+Alignment of ETS Priorities to the Roadmap

+Priority Description

-Alignment of ETS Priorities to the Roadmap Priority Description Partner for Successful Outcomes Standard governance, business process re-engineering, program management, organizational change management, and procurement systems followed. require the establishment digital transformation of m management.
-MQD has a d the complexity of building the modernized MES for AHCCCS and MQD of formal governance; standardization of technology, processes, and data; nanual processes; and implementation of expansive organizational change already procured a vendor that is working with the division on standards and already procured the additional work that will be implemented across both digital transformation.
+Partner for Successful Outcomes Standard governance, business process re-engineering, program management, organizational change management, and procurement systems followed.

+The volume of change and the complexity of building the modernized MES for AHCCCS and MQD require the establishment of formal governance; standardization of technology, processes, and data; digital transformation of manual processes; and implementation of expansive organizational change management.
+MQD has already procured a vendor that is working with the division on standards and digital transformation.
 These efforts and the additional work that will be implemented across both agencies through the MES Modernization Roadmap projects will align MQD with the ETS principle of partnering for successful outcomes.